 - Extract the tar.gz file to a desired location.
-The extracted files contain an install script (install.sh) and the required installation packages. - 2 Run install.sh to install these packages. - The Dell Software License Agreement displays. - Type Y to accept the terms of the agreement.
-All the files needed to run the application are extracted to the default install directory, /opt/dell/onlinediags. - Run startDiags.sh in the /opt/dell/onlinediags directory, to launch Online Diagnostics.
+The extracted files contain an install script (install.sh) and the required installation packages. - 2 Run install.sh to install these packages.
+The Dell Software License Agreement displays.

+3 Type Y to accept the terms of the agreement.

+All the files needed to run the application are extracted to the default install directory, /opt/dell/onlinediags.